 On Saturday mornings, all the local purveyors gather at the Tisbury Farmer’s Market.
 It pays to get there early (before 10am), especially if you want to skip the lines.
 Even if you’re not shopping for produce, there’s a great array of stands, including locally made soaps, ice coffee, and floral arrangements.
 The market moved in COVID times to the Ag Hall and appears to be remaining there.
-I like ordering lunch in advance from Good Farm/Komrade (GF fried chicken!) or Kitchen Porch.
 The Salt Rock Chocolate ladies are also not to be missed.
 Make sure to order two days in advance of the market.
 They will be gone within the first 15 minutes!

 During the day, drive up to Gay Head where you can see the big lighthouse and experience the clay cliffs on the beach.
 You may get to take in more sights than you bargained for if you wander to the nude portion, perhaps that’s an equally fun part of the scenery.